No breakthrough in US shutdown talks, new meeting planned

 Trump says he will not sign the bill until he gets the money for the wall.

+After a meeting aimed at breaking the deadlock failed on Saturday, Pelosi said House Democrats would seek to reopen government agencies next week through piecemeal appropriation bills, starting with the Treasury Department and the Internal Revenue Service.

+"This action is necessary so that the American people can receive their tax refunds on schedule," she said.

-Vice President Mike Pence led the administration's team in a meeting with Democratic negotiators on Saturday.
-An aide to Pence said the meeting was "productive" but that there was "no in-depth conversation about dollar figure."
+Vice President Mike Pence led the administration's team in the meeting with Democratic negotiators on Saturday.
+He said it was "productive" but an aide said there was no in-depth discussion of a possible compromise level of funding for border security.

-Acting White House Chief of Staff Mick Mulvaney told CNN, "We didn't make much progress at the meeting, which was surprising to me."

 The two sides agreed to meet again on Sunday.